HAPPEE History

 For more pictures or information on any of the following activities, please see our Events page.

-HAPPEE “Strolls”
+HAPPEE “Hangouts”

-HAPPEE teams of one “Pupper” (dog owner), one dog, and one or two Huggers (sometimes with candy and/or stickers to share) hang out on the UNC-Chapel Hill campus with a handheld “Hugs & Pups” sign for about 90 minutes per “stroll”.
-However, these days, a team actually only strolls from the parking deck to our favorite spot on campus, which is between Wilson and the Undergraduate Libraries – we call that “Blue’s Corner.”
-If more than one team is on campus at the same time, the second team is usually somewhere around the Pit, out of sight of the Blue’s Corner team pup.
-Throughout the school year, when COVID and the weather allows, at least one team is on campus four days each week.
-Our best estimated weekly average is that each team on campus interacts over 300 students on each of our three weekday strolls and anywhere from 25-100 students on our weekend stroll.
+HAPPEE teams of one “Pupper” (dog owner), one dog, and one or two Huggers (sometimes with candy and/or stickers to share) hang out on the UNC-Chapel Hill campus with a handheld “Hugs & Pups” sign for about 90 minutes per “hangout”.
+However, these days, a team actually only hangouts from the parking deck to our favorite spot on campus, which is between Wilson and the Undergraduate Libraries – we call that “Blue’s Corner.”
+If more than one team is on campus at the same time, the second team is usually in front of the undergrad library, between “Blue’s Corner” and the Pit, out of sight of the Blue’s Corner team pup.
+Throughout the school year, when whether and volunteer capacity allows, at least one team is on campus four days each week (typically Monday, Tuesday, Friday & Sunday).
+Our best estimated weekly average is that each team on campus interacts with over 300 students on each of our three weekday hangouts and anywhere from 25-100 students on our weekend hangout.

 Students can come and play with a team’s dog for as long as they want and are offered a hug before they leave.
 It is always amazing to watch the stress melt away and beaming smiles appear as they get down on the ground to pet and snuggle with the dog.
 We often hear about their pets and family back home.
 Usually at least once per team stroll, a student (male or female) who is having an extra rough day will break into tears during a long parent hug.
 By the end, they feel better – at least for the moment – and almost always leave smiling.
 Those are the most moving moments for our volunteers, many of whom have children around college age.
 But even those who don’t still provide a tight hug, sympathetic ear, and a dog to love on, which is exactly what the students hope for and expect from us.